alterNERDtive/bindED/docs/index.md

 work.
 You can set a text variable in VoiceAttack called `bindED.layout#` to the layout you want to use.
 If the variable is not set it will defaut to `en-us`.

+This default should work for most™ keys on any keyboard layout natively supported by Elite Dangerous; some special keys might not be usable.

-The following layouts are supported out of the box:
+The following layouts are _fully_ supported out of the box:

 * en-US
 * en-GB